 How long does it take to find out if you passed the written exam and the practical exam?

 Written Exam scores are received by the candidate approximately 12 business days after they take the exam.
-Final scoring for the Practical Exam is delivered approximately 12 business days after exam score sheets are received by the IAI.
+Final scoring for the Practical Exam is delivered approximately 12 business days after exam score sheets are received.

 Where can I take the exam?

-If you’re an individual, you can take the exams at one of our open enrollment classes across the USA (Alabama, California, Iowa, Pennsylvania & Texas) or at our Bakersfield, California facility.
+If you’re an individual, you can take the exams at one of our open enrollment classes across the USA (Alabama, California, Iowa & Texas) or at our Riverside, California facility.

-If you’re an employer who needs to certify a large group of operators at once, we can either administer the exam at your facility, one of our many open enrollment classes across the USA (Alabama, California, Iowa, Pennsylvania & Texas), or here at our Bakersfield, California crane school, depending on the size of the group
+If you’re an employer who needs to certify a large group of operators at once, we can either administer the exam at your facility, one of our many open enrollment classes across the USA (Alabama, California, Iowa & Texas), or here at our Riverside, California crane school, depending on the size of the group

 Where can I take the practical exam?
 Your website indicated you will come to us.
 Does that mean he can take the test in our yard?